-This reading activity gets students involved in making test questions based on an article that they will read in class.
-You can use the activity with the class reading textbook as well.Adults
+This Q&A ESL activity gets students involved in making test questions based on an article that they will read in class.
+Moreover, you can also use the activity with your class’s reading textbook.Adults

 Before class, make sure you have an article prepared for the activity that suits your students’ reading ability.
 Newspaper articles about current events usually work very well in most situations.
 Make sure that it is long enough so that it can be divided into sections relatively easily.